ghbmachado/landingpage-solidaritytrot/README.md

 ## About the project

-This project is about the creation of a landing page for Trote Solidário, an initiative that seeks to encourage the integration between university freshmen and seniors through social actions.
-The landing page aims to disseminate information about the Solidarity Hazing and, in addition, the site also has a functional calculator to account for the verification of the teams against the food collected by them during the Solidarity Hazing.
-The calculator will help with organization and healthy competition between teams, further encouraging student participation in social action.
+This project deals with the creation of a landing page for Trote Solidário and a collective project that seeks to encourage integration between freshmen and university graduates through social actions.
+The landing page aims to disseminate information about the Solidarity Trot and, in addition, the site also has a functional calculator to calculate the calculation of the teams against the food collected by them during the Solidarity Trot.
+The calculator will help in the organization and healthy competition between teams, further encouraging student participation in social actions.

 ## Who is Uni-FACEF
 The Centro Universitário Municipal de Franca, Uni-FACEF, is a Brazilian public higher education institution, located in the city of Franca, São Paulo, as it is conducted by the municipality as an autarchy.